-Edited by Pierre Yeh, Engineer at Product Support Team, Moldex3D
+Edited by Pierre Yeh, Engineer at Technical Support Team, Moldex3D

 Felli engineers were tasked with producing mass quantities of a food storage container.
 The development objectives were to achieve shorter cycle times and higher success rates and to reduce the need for post processing.
 The part was gating with a valve gate hot runner system to reduce materials and avoid surface defects.
 However, the corner effect was induced by the valve gate hot runner system and resulted in unbalanced flow and caused weld lines, air traps, and halo marks.
 Felli engineers used Moldex3D to perform a series of analyses to determine the root cause of the corner effect and validate the proposed solution and were finally able to achieve consistently high-quality production.

 - Air traps and weld lines